From a Family...

 Do you have ample volunteers to assist patients and families?

-With 300 volunteers – most of whom receive more than 24 hours of formal training – we are able to provide a remarkable level of personal assistance to the patients and families we serve.
+With almost 300 volunteers – most of whom receive more than 21 hours of formal training – we are able to provide a remarkable level of personal assistance to the patients and families we serve.

 Do you provide bereavement services for the entire family?

 Yes.
-Hospice of Northwest Ohio is the only organization to provide a comprehensive range of free grief support services to children and teens, as well as adults of all ages.
+Hospice of Northwest Ohio is the only organization to provide a comprehensive range of free grief support services to people of all ages.
+Our bereavement services and free and open to anyone in the community!

 What is your policy for patients who are unable to pay for services?